Rather than using a Team Bot, a GitHub App Integration can be used in GitHub (Cloud or Self-Hosted) to efficiently onboard new teams to Codecov.

 The App Integration will allow teams to add Codecov directly to their repositories via the GitHub user interface.

-This integration is meant to be a replacement for the Team Bot for GitHub (Cloud or Enterprise).
+This integration is meant to be a replacement for the Team Bot for GitHub (Cloud or Self-Hosted).
 Using it will ensure that comments are posted to Pull Requests as Codecov, rather than a Team Bot user.

 Choose "New GitHub App":